StrawWagen/gm_better_preventransmit/README.md

-SetPreventTransmit improvements.

-Fully backwards compatible
+Framework for SetPreventTransmit to be used by multiple projects without conflicting.
+- Works by creating lists of "reasons" for one entity to not be transmitted to a player
+- If the list has more than one member, no transmit.

 To use...

-( Preventing transmit )
-ent:AddPreventTransmitReason( player, "myUniqueReason" )
+- ent:AddPreventTransmitReason( player, "myUniqueReason" )

-( un-Preventing transmit )
+    - Prevents transmit
-ent:RemovePreventTransmitReason( player, "myUniqueReason" )
+- ent:RemovePreventTransmitReason( player, "myUniqueReason" )
+    - Stops preventing transmit

 Extra util funcs

-( all reasons check, also returns reasons tbl ) bool isPrevented, tbl allReasons = ent:GetPreventTransmit( ply )
+- bool isPrevented, tbl allReasons = ent:GetPreventTransmit( ply )

-( single reason check )
+    - all reasons check, also returns "reasons" tbl
-bool hasReason = ent:HasPreventTransmitReason( ply, "myUniqueReason" )
+- bool hasReason = ent:HasPreventTransmitReason( ply, "myUniqueReason" )
+    - single reason check

 Handles backwards compatibility by just adding/removing a "generic" reason when SetPreventTransmit is called